Last Updated on July 5, 2023 by Maggie McKneely

 1) Buy the Italian insurance…just do it.

-– The roads are tiny.
-Many of their two-lane roads are the width of American one lane roads.
+For starters, the roads are tiny.
+Many of their two-lane roads are the width of American one-lane roads.
 And most of them don’t have shoulders.
 For those who diss smart cars, you’ll wish you had one in Italy.

 So just give yourself a little extra peace of mind and get the insurance.
 It will definitely lessen your stress while driving in Tuscany and could end up saving you a lot of money.

 2) Italians drive as if there are no rules

 If you have ever dreamed of being a Nascar driver, you should move to Italy.
 You can live out your dream there every day.
 The average speed of the locals seemed to be about 150 KPH, which is 93 MPH.
 (Which reminds me to remind you that most of the world uses the metric system, so all of the signage and speedometers use kilometers; fellow Americans, don’t let that throw you off).

 Related: Driving a Ferrari in Italy will up the quality of your road trip by 1000.